MicrosoftDocs/azure-docs-powershell/azps-10.1.0/Az.ApiManagement/Set-AzApiManagement.md

 ### -SystemAssignedIdentity

-Generate and assign an Azure Active Directory Identity for this server for use with key management services like Azure KeyVault.
+Generate and assign a Microsoft Entra ID Identity for this server for use with key management services like Azure KeyVault.

 ```yaml
 Type: System.Management.Automation.SwitchParameter